JimbosCK/SpoTube-Converter/README.md

 If needed you can chose to skip a number of tracks from the list.

 The name of the Youtube list that will be created is the same as the one selected from Spotify.
-If the name already exists in your playlists, it will use this instead (this has to happen so you can add more tracks to your existing playlists).
+If the name already exists in your playlists, it will use this playlist instead of creating a new one (this has to happen so you can add more tracks to your existing playlists).

 <b>Click the "Transfer to YouTube" button.</b>